ClarkMcGrew/dune-nd500/README.md

 This will make sure that the basic infrastructure is installed and clone the necessary spack packages, and can be safely run anytime.
-It will define a convenient alias so it can be rerun (i.e. `ndx-setup`).
+It will define a convenience alias so it can be rerun (i.e. `ndx-setup`).
 Be aware that if the configure script has not been run, this can take a *VERY* long time.
 The optional argument is a wildcard for the release name.
 If you don't specify a particular release, the default release will be setup.